 Batch mode is the second mode.
 This mode usage is a simple command-line usage.
 Just provide command and related arguments.
 We do not need to enter specific

 As DNS system have a lot of different type of records we may need to specify a specific record type in batch mode.
 We will use

 -type option and related record types in order to list only specific record types.
 In this example, we will list

 $ nslookup -type=mx poftut.com

 The main use case for the

 nslookup is querying NS records.
-NS records provides information about DNS servers of the given domain name.
-In this example we will list DNS servers of the
+NS records provide information about DNS servers of the given domain name.
+In this example, we will list DNS servers of the

 $ nslookup -type=ns poftut.com

 Query MX Record Of A Domain For Mail Server